Dear Dancer,

 semi-nude female adorned in robes, belts, and jewelry!
 Haute

-experience.
-It creates a spellbinding blend of motion and color,
+viewer's experience.
+It creates a spellbinding blend of motion and

 are specially crafted to facilitate a magical dance experience.
 Each

-sequin and bead of every bra and belt is hand-stitched, just as they have been in
+sequin and bead of every designer bra and belt is hand-stitched, just as they have been in

 the Middle East for generations.
 Days are required to complete a single

-finest in quality and are designed to withstand vigorous dancing!
+quality and are designed to withstand vigorous dancing!
+Each costume

-Each costume is edge-wired for comfort and flexibility.
-Our fringe is made of the finest Czech
+is edge-wired for comfort and flexibility.
+Our fringe is made of the

 women's dance by offering